Atlantik-Brücke

-Atlantik-Brücke ([atˈlantɪkˌbʁʏkə], Atlantic Bridge) is a leading private non-profit association to promote German-American understanding and Atlanticism.
+Atlantik-Brücke ([atˈlantɪkˌbʁʏkə], Atlantic Bridge) is a private non-profit association to promote German-American understanding and Atlanticism.
 Founded in Hamburg in 1952, it was located in Bonn between 1983 and 1999 and is now located in Berlin.

 The association organizes invitation-only conferences, seminars and colloquia.
 Through various programs for "Young Leaders", military officers, journalists, and students, Atlantik-Brücke fosters social networks among current and future leaders in business and world affairs.
 Atlantik-Brücke also awards prizes in honor of Vernon A. Walters and Eric M. Warburg.
 Atlantik-Brücke annually presents the George H.W.
 Bush award, an award given to those who have improved German and U.S. relations.
 It was first given in August 2015 to its namesake, U.S. statesman Pres.
 George H.W.
 Bush at his residence Walker's Point Estate, Maine.

 In 2014, the German political cabaret show Die Anstalt named the Atlantik-Brücke as one of several "NATO-friendly elite networks" that "are little more than transatlantic swinger-clubs".
 After exposing that several high-ranking German journalists and media moguls are members of the Atlantik-Brücke (among other American lobbying organisations), the broadcast criticised multiple widely circulated German newspapers as "being akin to local editions of the NATO press office".
 Following the broadcast, several journalists whose connections to the Atlantik-Brücke were exposed attempted to sue the ZDF for broadcasting the show.
 The lawsuit was struck down by the Federal Court of Justice in 2017, which ruled that no personal rights were violated and that the characterisations made by Die Anstalt were "quite accurate".